sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 ### Limiting scope to basic blocks

-SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
-Because symbolic interpretation involves following every path in a program and the number of paths in a program increases exponentially with the size of the program, it can be difficult to make verification with symbolic interpretation scale to large programs.
+The scalability of SMT-based verification depends on the choice of the theories we use (reals, integers, arrays, etc.) and the size of formulas we generate.

-We address this problem by proving basic block equivalence rather than program equivalence.
+Choosing rich theories like non-linear arithemtic make it easier to translate the semantics of a program but also genearate formulaes that might be undecidable.
+We restrict ourselves to the fragement of Quantifier Bitvector Formulas which have fast, decidable solvers.
+Rosette automatically translates all integers to bitvectors of a programmer defined size.

-By definition, there is only a single path through a basic block.
-This avoids the exponential growth of the number of paths to explore and means that we only ever produce relatively simple formulas that are usually fast to verify.
-However, this comes at the cost of exact program equivalence, we can only give a conservative approximation.
+To reduce the size of the formulas we generate, we only try to prove equivalence at the basic block level.
+Note that basic-block equivalence implies program equivalence but not the other way around.
+That means that our verifier is necessarily conservative and might give false positives.
+We think basic block equivalence is the right level of verification because most optimizations only locally change the program structure (they either add basic blocks or remove them, but not both).
+We defer the problem of verifier more complicated optimizations.

 To verify that two basic blocks are equivalent, we assume that the common set of live variables are equal, and ask Rosette to verify that the symbolic formulas we get from interpretation for each assigned variable are equivalent.

     block1 {